pierwill/OpenChicago/_sources/guide/introduction.rst.txt

 On Tools
 --------

-Recommending specific documentation tools and platforms is outside the scope of this guide.
+Recommending specific documentation tools and platforms is outside the scope of **OpenChicago**.
-The examples use ReStructedText, but many of the recommendations are applicable to a GitHub ``README`` in Markdown, for example.
+The examples use ReStructedText, but many of the recommendations are applicable to a GitHub Markdown page, for example.

 .. .. note:: Some of the examples here are left intact from the original 1920 `source`_ text.